Alkaar/resy-booking-bot/README.md

 available.
 * **partySize** - Size of the party reservation
 * **venueId** - The id of the restaurant you want to make the reservation at.
-Can be found when viewing available reservations for a restaurant if you have the web console open.
+Can be found when viewing available reservations for a restaurant as a query parameter in the `/find` API call if you have the web console open.
 * **resTimeTypes** - Priority list of reservation times and table types.
 Time is in military time HH:MM:SS format.
 This allows full flexibility on your reservation preferences.
 For example, your priority order of reservations can be...
   * 17:00 - Patio